hartmaj2/cs-tabor-is/denik.md

   - [x] To participant add ICollection of MealAllergens
 - [x] Probably make ParticipantDietDto where allergens will be a list of AllergenDtos
 - [x] Move Dtos to their own folder and separate the classes into their own files
+- [ ] Implement communication using ParticipantDto instead of Participant directly
+- [ ] Communicate AllergenDto instead of Allergens directly
+  - [ ] Add Id to AllergenDto
 - [ ] Implement diet section
   - [ ] Load a list of participant diet dtos
   - [ ] Show them in table that lists allergens